 Estate administration glossary

-• Administrator
+Administrator

-The person or professional appointed by the Courts to administer an estate where the deceased has not left a valid Will.
-Note, this does not apply in Scotland as there are differences compared with the law in England and Wales.
+The person or professional appointed by the courts to deal with an estate where the deceased has not left a valid will.

-An administrator can also be appointed where the executor named in a valid Will is unwilling or unable to act.
+An administrator can also be appointed where the executor named in a valid will is unwilling or unable to act.

 Assets